-(23) Before the Board's last meeting of each calendar year, the university board of trustees shall notify the Board of any potential new fees that are being considered by the university.
-A university board of trustees may then submit a proposal for a new fee not currently authorized in Board regulation or statute to the Board of Governors' budget committee by March 31January 15 for consideration by the committee at the next scheduled during a February meeting.
+(23) Before the Board of Governors' last meeting of each calendar year, the university board of trustees shall notify the board of any potential new fees that are being considered by the university.
+A university board of trustees may then submit a proposal for a new fee not currently authorized in board regulation or statute to the Board of Governors' budget committee for consideration by the committee during a June meeting.

-(a) The proposal shall be submitted in a format designated by the Chancellor, and include at a minimum:
+(a) The proposal shall be submitted in a format designated by the chancellor, and include at a minimum: